 The Asha Project’s Micro Credit program is founded on a novel idea that education and financial support, not charity, provides the surest way out of poverty for poor families, Rotary Districts 7510 USA and 3292 Nepal in collaboration with the Friends of Nepal- NJ established the

 The micro credit project has been empowering and providing hope for hundreds of people in Nepal to take control of their lives, improve their family’s standard of living and provide what every family wants for their children — hope for a brighter future through better nutrition, health care and most importantly education.

-Our Rotary clubs are working on various ways to alleviate local poverty, one of which is to provide loans for disadvantaged people.
+Our Rotary clubs in cooperation with the Asha Project and the Friends of Nepal-NJ, we are working on various ways to alleviate local poverty, one of which is to provide loans for disadvantaged people.
 Micro loans are powerful instruments for reducing poverty by enabling people to increase income and reduce their vulnerability to economic stress.
 Micro loans are also a powerful catalyst for empowering women.

-For the past ten years our project has helped to provide loans to more than 500 families.
-The Branchburg Rotary is providing real hope and opportunity for a better future for the people of Nepal.
-If you like to learn more about the project, please contact Past District Governor Dr. Tulsi Maharjan at email@example.com
+For the past ten years our project has helped to provide loans to more than 1000 families.
+The Asha Project is providing real hope and opportunity for a better future for the people of Nepal.
+If you like to learn more about the project, please contact Past District Governor Dr. Tulsi Maharjan at firstname.lastname@example.org